QubesOS/qubes-core-qrexec/Documentation/multifile-policy.markdown

 ## New policy location

 The files reside in `/etc/qubes/policy.d`.
+Files with `.` as first character and/or files not ending with `.policy` are ignored.

+Files ending with `.policy` must be named using only digits, latin lowercase, underscore, full stop and hyphen (`0123456789abcdefghijklmnopqrstuvwxyz_.-`).
+Invalid, not ignored files are considered configuration errors and cause any qrexec call to be rejected.

 Files are considered in lexicographical order of the "C" locale.

-Files must be named using only digits, latin lowercase, underscore, full stop and hyphen (`0123456789abcdefghijklmnopqrstuvwxyz_.-`).

-Files with `.` as first character are ignored.

-### Rationale for limited character set
+### Rationale for file name constraints

 The command `ls` has locale-dependent order.
 Many locales have different sort orders than "C" locale for mixed-case filenames.
 If multiple files share common